First Look at Pool (And Park) Designs Unveiled

 - a DDOT parking and traffic study will be conducted likely this spring.
 DPR has asked for suggestions from the community about the best timing of that study (likely to overlap with the end of the school year and the start of summer).

-- the slide deck of the presentation should be available as early as the week of November 20th
+- the slide deck of the presentation is available by clicking here.

 Earlier Design/Location FOHP Recommendations